flatpickles/sketchbook-legacy/README.md

 ## To do

 -   Page sizing:
+    -   Implement inset sizing (UI currently does nothing)
     -   Allow opting into print presentation for full-screen sketches
-    -   Inset sizing (visible as a background-colored border around the canvas)
     -   Fix dimensions bug with shaders in this mode
 -   Export - additionally export JSON file with current param values
 -   Text parameters